 Respondent shall provide a separate transmittal letter with its Proposal.
-The transmittal letter shall not exceed two 8.5" x 11" pages.
-The transmittal letter shall highlight the following key components of Respondent's Proposal:

-- i.
-Articulate the vision for the Development Parcel, including identifying any proposed uses and tenant(s); - ii.
-State how the District and surrounding neighborhood will benefit from the proposed project (i.e., economic impact, job creation, etc.); - iii.
-Describe how the proposed project fits within the existing neighborhood fabric; and - iv.
-Describe how the Proposal meets and incorporates the goals in the "Equitable Development Focus" section.
+The transmittal letter shall highlight the following key components of Respondent's Proposal: (i) articulate the vision for the Development Parcel, including identifying any proposed uses and tenant(s); (ii) discuss how the District and surrounding neighborhood will benefit from the proposed project (i.e., economic impact, job creation, etc.); (iii) describe how the proposed project fits within the existing neighborhood fabric; and (iv) describe how the Proposal meets and incorporates the goals in the "Equitable Development Focus and Inclusion Preferences" section of this RFP.
+The transmittal letter shall not exceed two 8.5x11 pages.